 Our pledge is to put consumers first in everything we do, so that food is safe and what it says it is, that we have access to an affordable healthy diet, and can make informed choices about what we eat, now and in the future.

-Our Strategic Plan 2015-2020 - Food we can trust sets out our priorities and proposed approaches to achieve our strategic outcomes including the principles by which we work.
+Our Food Standards Agency brochure - Food we can trust sets out our priorities and proposed approaches to achieve our strategic outcomes including the principles by which we work.

 Engagement and consultation

-Engaging and consulting with stakeholders is critical to what we do and how we develop our regulatory approach.
-You can help shape the way food and feed law is implemented in the UK by providing us with your views and evidence to help inform our decision making process.
+Engaging and consulting with stakeholders is a fundamental to our development of regulatory policy.
+You can help shape the approach by providing your views and evidence to help inform our decision making process.

 An Impact Assessment (IA) is a policy tool to assess impacts of options considered this includes the expected costs and benefits against rationale for Government intervention.
 Understanding the costs, benefits, and risks of any new measure or proposal is fundamental to good policy making.